- Candid Collab

 Whiteboards: Great for brainstorming with teams or making quick adjustments.

-Digital Tools: For more polished storyboards or remote collaboration, there are plenty of digital tools available, such as:
+Digital tools: For more polished storyboards or remote collaboration, there are plenty of digital tools available, such as:

-Canva: Offers pre-designed storyboard templates.
+Canva: Offers free pre-designed storyboard templates.

 Storyboard That: An intuitive, drag-and-drop storyboard creator.